 Ransomware attacks globally have gone up by 102% in 2021 compared to last year.

 In 2021 alone, cybercrime has been predicted to cause damages worth over $6 Trillion.
 Most common tactics Ransomware attackers are using are phishing campaigns, RDP vulnerabilities.
 We will track the Ransomware attacks each month to share via blog.
-To keep informed about the recent Data breaches & Ransomware Attacks, please follow this blog and can also register for our Free Ransomware Risk Assessment.
+To keep informed about the recent Data breaches & Ransomware Attacks, please follow this blog and can also register for our Ransomware Risk Assessment.

 In this report we will talk about some of the important cyberattacks that have taken place during last month.